bcluca/backstubber/README.md

 Request object
 --------------

-In addition to the current `data` chunk, you can use the original request object `req` inside functions, e.g.:
+In addition to the current `data` chunk, you can use the original request object `req` inside callback functions, e.g.:

 ````javascript
 module.exports = {